nodejitsu/handbook/chapters/Using_The_API.md

      // get all applications for User "Marak" curl --user Marak:password http://nodejitsu.com/apps/marak

+TODO: add example of what raw outgoing http request should look like

 <a name="Applications"></a>
 ## Applications

 Applications are the core of the Nodejitsu API.
-Each application represents a set Node.js code plus a package.json which contains meta-data about the application such as it's dependencies, database connections, configuration settings, authors, etc. For more information about the package.json format see: LINKTO: package.json docs
+Each application represents a set of Node.js code plus a package.json which contains meta-data about the application such as it's dependencies, database connections, configuration settings, authors, etc. For more information about the package.json format see: LINKTO: package.json docs

 #### Get all applications for a User